Logitech releases a $200 webcam that shoots 4K video

 Amazon Payments nearly doubled transaction volume in 2016, added 10 million more customers

-The last time Logitech released a webcam, Obama was still president.
-Which, fine, to be fair, wasn’t all that long ago.
-It was September, in fact.
-But the last time before the last time it did so, Obama was running for re-election, in a little year I like to call 2012.

-Newly emboldened by its return to webcammery, Logitech is going big with the Brio, a new 4K model.
+Newly emboldened by its return to webcammery last September, Logitech is going big with the Brio, a new 4K model.
 It’s hard to say precisely why one would need that sort of resolution for videoconferencing – for some of us even HD feels like pushing it when beaming out images of our face to world.
 But here it is, and it’s a pretty affordable $199.

 Of course, there may be some bandwidth restrictions on streaming 4,096 x 2,160 at 30 FPS, so the camera may be better suited to an office environment, where business meetings demand to be broadcast in ultra-high definition.
 Though as Logitech happily reminds us, it’s “not just for video conferencing, but for anyone who takes their video seriously.”